My choices in farming and winemaking are very simple and respectful of terroir

 Sulphur and copper are used only when strictly necessary: the ocean is so close to the vineyards that it creates a saline environment that prevents mould infections, and a constant air circulation mitigates the high temperatures that are typical in many Sicilian summers.

 My vineyard is certified organic since 2016, and currently experiencing biodynamic practices.

 All fermentations start from a pied-de-cuve spontaneously fermented with indigenous yeast

-A few days before the harvest I pick a small quantity of white grapes, which will undergo a spontaneous fermentation with all their skins and stems.
-When the yeast is strong enough, the pied-de-cuve is manually pressed and the fermenting must is used as a starter on the grapes that will be harvested during the season.
+A few days before the harvest I pick a small quantity of white grapes, which will undergo spontaneous fermentation with all their skins and stems.
+When the yeast is strong enough, the pied-de-cuve is manually pressed and the fermenting juice is used as a starter on the grapes that will be harvested during the season.
 As the harvest season proceeds and the winery's environment is contaminated by the energy of natural yeast that has developed from previous fermentations, it is generally not needed to use the pied-de-cuve anymore, and spontaneously the fermentation will occur on freshly crushed grapes, without any controls or human intervention.

 Malolactic fermentation is also spontaneous, thanks to the lactic bacteria that are naturally present in the must.